ikalogic/docs/docs/la-api/sp259/sp259_usage_examples.md

 ## Full example (no trigger)

-The following examples show how to open a seek for a device, open it, and capture some samples.
-Then, the first 10 transitions on channel 1 are dumped to the console.
+The following examples show how to seek for a device, open it, and capture some samples.
+Then, display the total number of received samples.
 This simple example do not wait for any trigger condition, it just captures the signals once launched.

 :::caution Note
 Even though no trigger is needed, the function to start a capture is still called: `sp209api_launch_new_capture_simple_trigger`.
 The trigger configuration (or the fact that we don't need any trigger) is defined by setting the trigger type to `SP209API_TRG_NOTRIG`.